MarioniLab/miloDE/README.md

 ## Not an immediate functionality of miloDE, but we illustrate in our vignette how to adapt WGCNA
 approach to discover DE patterns and co-regulated gene modules.
-If you want to perform similar analysis, please install Seurat and scWGCNA: install.packages('Seurat') devtools::install_github("cferegrino/scWGCNA", ref="main")
+If you want to perform similar analysis, please install Seurat and scWGCNA (note that scWGCNA does not work with V5 Seurat so please ensure that your Seurat version is V4): install.packages('Seurat', version = "4.4.0") devtools::install_github("cferegrino/scWGCNA", ref="main")